SLMillar/hobby-selector/en/step_1.md

 --- task ---

-Click on the `Basic` block menu in the Blocks panel.
+Click on the <code style="background-color: #1E90FF">Basic</code> block menu in the Blocks panel.
 This will expand to show you the blocks available.

 ![The Basic block menu with the 'show icon' block highlighted](images/basic-blocks.png)